 The Compensation Committee, together with the Company, also evaluates the Company's compensation structure from the perspective of enterprise risk.
-The Company's compensation structure includes risk mitigating factors such as a mix of pay that is balanced between long and short-term, fixed and variable, limited payouts under the 2015 Plan and 2015 ICPP and oversight by the Compensation Committee.
+The Company's compensation structure includes risk mitigating factors such as a mix of pay that is balanced between long- and short-term, and fixed and variable payouts under the 2015 Plan and 2015 ICPP.
 Based on this evaluation, the Compensation Committee believes that the Company's compensation structures are appropriate and do not incentivize inappropriate taking of business risks.

-The Compensation Committee's charter is available on our website at www.lb.com.
+The Compensation Committee is governed by a charter which is available on our website at www.lb.com.